Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Molecular graph representation evaluation

-\myparagraph{Graph-level statistics} summarise global topology information and are helpful for graph classification tasks.
-For molecules, graph-level statistics can be used, \eg to classify a molecule's solubility \cite{sanchez2019bayesian}.
-We briefly describe their intuitions; formal definitions can be found, \eg in~\cite{grl}. \begin{itemize}[leftmargin=*,nosep,nolistsep] \item \textbf{Diameter} is the maximum distance between the pair of vertices. \item \textbf{Cycle basis} is a set of simple cycles that forms a basis of the graph cycle space.
+\textbf{Graph-level statistics} summarise global topology information and are helpful for graph classification tasks.
+For molecules, graph-level statistics can be used, \eg to classify a molecule's solubility~\cite{sanchez2019bayesian}.
+We briefly describe their intuitions; formal definitions can be found, \eg in~\cite{grl}. \begin{itemize}[leftmargin=*,nosep,nolistsep] \item \textbf{Diameter} is the maximum distance between the pair of vertices (\ie longest path in a molecule). \item \textbf{Cycle basis} is a set of simple cycles that forms a basis of the graph cycle space.
 It is a minimal set that allows every even-degree subgraph to be expressed as a symmetric difference of basis cycles. \item \textbf{Connectivity} is the minimum number of elements (nodes or edges) that need to be removed to separate the remaining nodes into two or more isolated subgraphs. \item \textbf{Assortativity} measures the similarity of connections in the graph with respect to the node degree.
-It is essentially the Pearson correlation coefficient of degrees between pairs of linked nodes. \end{itemize}
+It can be seen as the Pearson correlation coefficient of degrees between pairs of linked nodes. \end{itemize}

-\myparagraph{Pair-level statistics} quantify the relationships between nodes (atoms), which is vital in molecular modelling.
-For example, molecular docking techniques aim to predict the best matching binding mode of a ligand to a macro-molecular partner \cite{salmaso2018bridging}.
-For predicting such a binding compatibility, connectivity and distance awareness (how close a pair of atoms can be) are important.
+\textbf{Pair-level statistics} quantify the relationships between nodes (atoms), which is vital in molecular modelling.
+For example, molecular docking techniques aim to predict the best matching binding mode of a ligand to a macro-molecular partner~\cite{salmaso2018bridging}.
+For predicting such binding compatibility, connectivity and distance awareness (how close a pair of atoms can be) are important.
+In our implementation, we randomly select a fixed number (\ie, 10) of atom pairs from each molecular graph.
+These pairs are then categorised based on their originating molecule, ensuring all pairs from a single molecule are designated to a singular split: either train, validation, or test.